 Australia’s Virtual Herbarium (AVH) is an online resource that provides dynamic access to the wealth of plant specimen data held by Australian herbaria.
 AVH is a collaborative project of the Commonwealth, state and territory herbaria, under the auspices of the Council of Heads of Australasian Herbaria (CHAH).

-Australia’s major herbaria house over six million specimens of plants, algae and fungi.
+Australia’s major herbaria house over seven million specimens of plants, algae and fungi.
 These specimens provide a permanent record of the occurrence of a species at a particular place and time, and are the primary resource for research on the classification and distribution of the Australian flora.

 Herbarium specimens are accompanied by information on where and when they were collected, by whom, their current identification, and information on habitat and associated species.
 So far, approximately 75 per cent of the specimens housed in Australian herbaria have been databased.
 This data forms a valuable resource for a wide range of stakeholders, including: